 There, I've shared it.
 It's like an earworm - eroticaworm, if you like.

 Of course, the Fifty Shades phenomenon is merely another way of making sex masquerading as "literature" sell.
-After all, the marketplace is never going to flog us girls the joyless experience of male online porn.
+After all, the marketplace is never going to flog us girls the joyless experience of

 And at least it doesn't tap into the sort of women's insecurities used by the skin cream industry, for example.

 So expect much, much more of this stuff.

 First there's the Fifty Shades books, then the forthcoming film, which will no doubt soon be followed by the weight loss video, Fifty Shades of Zumba, and branded grey-lined furry love cuffs.